-Always gradually wind down play sessions, not abruptly.
+Always wind down play session gradually, instead of abruptly.
 Do this by making the injured prey slowly "die."
-This sets off end-of-hunt responses in your kitten, lowering her excitement and energy level.
+This sets off end-of-hunt responses in your cat, lowering her excitement and energy level.

 Put all interactive toys away between play sessions; they should be reserved for playtime with you.
-Instead, leave out furry mice and other toys that are safe for solo play.
+Instead leave out furry mice and other toys that are safe for solo play.